 Subsection 4.1 discusses the behavior of the model within single replications.
-We show that the model reproduces a realistic insurance cycle.
+Using the example of the insurance cycle, it will be highlighted that the model is able to reproduce realistic time series.

 Subsection 4.2 compares ensemble simulations with four different risk model diversity settings.
 The four risk model diversity settings correspond to the one, two, three and four risk models used by the firms in the respective simulation.
 It serves to demonstrate that the model can be used to investigate systemic risk of model homogeneity in insurance.
 We show time development patterns in the ensemble simulations (premiums, revenue, numbers of active firms), provide evidence of systematic differences between risk model diversity settings and discuss distributions of firm bankruptcy cascade sizes and of amounts of non-recovered claims.